nguyenvuongnamhuy/graphql/README.md

 ## Subscription

-- GraphQL subscriptions are a way to push data from the server to the clients that choose to listen to real time messages from the server
+- GraphQL subscriptions are a way to push data from the server to the clients that choose to listen to real time messages
 - Using Pub/Sub and Web Socket mechanism

 ---